It’s Only a Job

 He planned to cooperate with the crooks to save his family, but he would then quit, as he felt he was letting down the owner of the warehouse.
 He knew that some thought he was only a guard, but he took his responsibility seriously.
 This was his job.

 A half-hour later, a car pulled into the lot and three men got out.
-One was Waverly, who Clarke knew as “Jackie the Weasel.”
+One was Waverly, the man Clarke knew from the bar as “Jackie the Weasel.”
 He didn’t know the other two men.

 “You look like a tough guy.
 Are you a tough guy?”
 Ryan asked Clarke.